khakhalin/notes/keywords/docker.md

 > This property above seems to make automation a bit tricky, as after a few commits one cannot be sure about the name of the image currently in use, no?

-`docker ps` - See all running detached containers (seems to be a synonym to `docker container ls`).
-`docker ps -a` - See all containers, including stopped ones, and those that were created by never changed `docker ps -l` - Shows the latest created container `docker image ls` - see all images
-`docker images` - same as above (but easier to remember)

-🔥  For reasons unclear to me, if I

 Footnotes:
 * https://docs.docker.com/engine/reference/commandline/container_ls/
 * https://docs.docker.com/engine/reference/commandline/image_ls/